jjeaton/bbpress-featured-replies/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Lets the admin add "featured" or "buried" css class to selected bbPress replies.
-Handy to highlight replies that add value to the topic.
-Also includes a widget for showing recently featured replies.

 ## Description ##

 Lets the admin add "featured" or "buried" css class to selected bbPress replies.
 Handy to highlight notable replies or bury "Thanks/me too" and other useless responses.
 The plugin also gives the user that started the topic the capability to choose featured/buried replies.
+Also includes a widget for showing recently featured replies.

 This plugin is based on [Featured Comments](https://wordpress.org/plugins/feature-comments/) by Pippin Williamson.